cloudfoundry/haproxy-boshrelease/README.md

 bundle exec guard
 ```

+#### PR Validation
 PRs will be automatically tested by https://concourse.cfi.sapcloud.io/teams/main/pipelines/haproxy-boshrelease once a maintainer has labelled the PR with the `approved` label

+#### Unit Test Debugging
+Unit/rspec Tests can also be debugged when needed.
+See for example the [VSCode rdbg Ruby Debugger](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg) extension.
+You can follow the "Launch without configuration" instructions for the extension, just set the "Debug command line" input to `bundle exec rspec <filepath>`.

 ### Acceptance tests